-Approximately one quarter of Haringey households are in receipt of Housing Benefit, which has slowly reduced over time (from approx. one third); collectively these residents have accrued £6,072,000 of debt through rent and council tax arrears as of March 2025, a decrease in levels over the previous year (previously over £8m).
-41% of the debt is owed by families where at least one person is in work, with a further 41% owed by either a lone parent, a carer or a disabled person.
+Approximately one third of Haringey households are in receipt of Housing Benefit; collectively these residents have accrued £7,250,000 of debt through rent and council tax arrears as of Jul 2023, a reduction to levels over the past 6 months (previously over £7.5m).
+44% of the debt is owed by families where at least one person is in work, with a further 38% owed by either a lone parent, a carer or a disabled person.

-Analysis shows that 12.3% of the Haringey residents who claim housing benefit have outgoings greater than the amount of money that comes to them each month, a significant reduction over the last year (previously over 13.4%).
-When added up this shortfall comes to approximately £1,095,000 per month, which is a decrease from previous shortfall figures of around £1,150,000 in the second half of 2024, though still greater than previous years where it was below the £1mil line.
+Analysis shows that 13.4% of the Haringey residents who claim housing benefit have outgoings greater than the amount of money that comes to them each month, again a reduction to the past 6 months (previously over 15%).
+When added up this shortfall comes to approximately £1,300,000 per month, which is an increase of previous shortfall figures of around £900,000 in the second half of 21/22, though less than the beginning of this year where it peaked at over £1.5m a month